UEFA to move Champions League final from St Petersburg

 Stats Perform now understands that the decision has been made to strip Zenit St Petersburg's Gazprom Arena of the showpiece event, and all that remains is to find a suitable replacement venue.

-UEFA president Aleksander Ceferin has called an emergency meeting of the organization's executive committee, which will take place on Friday.
+UEFA president Aleksander Ceferin has called an emergency meeting of the organisation's executive committee, which will take place on Saturday (AEDT).

 "UEFA shares the international community’s significant concern for the security situation developing in Europe and strongly condemns the ongoing Russian military invasion in Ukraine," a statement from European football's governing body read.